tencentyun/intlcloud-documents/product_new/平台产品中心/云监控/使用指南/实例分组_intl_en.md

 3. Find the instance group to be deleted and click **Delete** in the column on the right.
 ![](https://main.qcloudimg.com/raw/1ee997c13ec5a1e365f4994a9340330d.png)
 4. In the pop-up dialog box, click **Delete**.
->?When an instance group bound to an alarm policy is deleted, the alarm policy becomes invalid.
+> When an instance group bound to an alarm policy is deleted, the alarm policy becomes invalid.

 ### Replicating instance groups